WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Content based deduplication: ONLY FIFO, you enable hashing of the body with SHA256 to generate a content-based deduplication ID.
 * Dead letter queues are supported.
 * Server-side encryption is supported with keys managed my KMS.
+* You cannot set a priority to individual items in the SQS queue